threefoldtech/tfchain/graphql/docs/graphql_upgrade_types.md

 yarn codegen
 ```

+Issue right now: in `generated/modules` in some submodules an import will be added that currently is not working.
+Subsquid devs know that this issue exists and a fix is in progress.
+For now just reset the `some_module.service.ts` files.

 ## Change mappings

 A mapping file contains methods to map an event's data to an object to be saved in the graphql database.
 If you change a type, the events emitting these types might need a change as well.